wolfSSL/wolfcrypt-jni/README.md

 For instructions and notes on the JCE provider, please reference the [README_JCE.md](./README_JCE.md) file, or online instructions.

-### Compiling
+### Compiling Native wolfSSL (Dependency)
 ---------

-To compile the wolfCrypt JNI wrapper:
+To compile the wolfCrypt JNI wrapper and JCE provider, first the native (C) wolfSSL library must be compiled and installed.

-1) Compile and install a wolfSSL (wolfssl-x.x.x), wolfSSL FIPS release (wolfssl-x.x.x-commercial-fips), or wolfSSL FIPS Ready release:
+Compile and install a wolfSSL (wolfssl-x.x.x), wolfSSL FIPS release (wolfssl-x.x.x-commercial-fips), or wolfSSL FIPS Ready release:

 In any of these cases, you will need the `--enable-keygen` ./configure option.